ADVANTICS/documentation/products/shared-charge-controllers/charger-features/tls_pnc/tls_pnc_config.md

 ### Certificates

-You need to provision the following certificates and keys inside `/app/certs` volume of `ccs-evcc` application:
+You need to provision the following certificates and keys in the directory that is bind-mounted into the `ccs-evcc` container as `/app/certs` — `/srv/certs` on the ADM-CS-SECC and ADM-CS-EVCC, or `certs` under the Docker Compose profile in use (default `/etc/advantics/default/certs`) on the ADM-CS-SPCC and ADM-CS-MEVC.
+The paths written in `config.cfg` stay `/app/certs/...`, because the application reads them inside the container:

 - [The V2G Root CA](../tls_pnc/pnc_primer.md#certificates-and-certificate-chains), in `pem` format
 - The PnC contract and its associated certificate chain, in `pkcs12` format